What Happens After The People Cull?

 That is the heart of relational intelligence, and the foundation of my HOLD the SPACE program.
 Helping leaders connect, contain, and collaborate under strain, while managing the relational space where resilience and performance are built.

-This matters not only after layoffs, but in the lead-up to a people cull and in the immediate aftermath.
+This matters in the lead-up to a people cull, durning the event, and in the immediate aftermath.
 How leaders communicate before change, how they manage ambiguity during it, and how they respond afterward all shape whether a team becomes cautious and compromised, or cohesive and capable.

 That is why I also deliver a short, practical webinar called WHAT NOW? for leaders managing teams through the lead-up to, immediate aftermath of, and recovery from a people cull.

-Because when people are hurting, leadership is not about having all the answers.
-It is about creating enough steadiness, clarity, and relational safety for people to keep moving.
+Because when people are hurting, leadership is about creating enough steadiness, clarity, and relational safety for people to keep moving.
+Probably one of those few times when we don’t need to have all the answers, just the compassion.

 Click here if you want to have a conversation about WHAT NOW?
 If you have a pressing urgency around pending layoffs, and Hold The Space if you are concerned about leader burnout from this process.